Point-free Construction of Real Exponentiation: Logarithms

-\textit{Step 0: Set-up.} Fix $b\in (1,\infty)$.
+\end{thm} \begin{proof} The proof proceeds in stages. \paragraph{Step 0: Set-up} Fix $b\in (1,\infty)$.
 In the case where $y$ is a one-sided real, we define the $\log_b$ maps as:

 with the understanding that when $y$ is a lower real, we define $b^q<y$ to mean $b^q<r<y$ for some rational $r$ (and similarly when $y$ is upper).
 Note that this definition makes sense since $b^q$ is Dedekind.
-Finally, we remark that we shall freely make use of Corollary~\ref{cor:monotoneWRTexp} without explicit mention, in particular the fact that $q<r \implies b^{q}<b^r$ for any rationals $q$ and $r$.

-\textit{Step 1: $\log_b(y)$ as a one-sided.} To verify downward closure and upper-roundedness for the lower reals, observe that this coincides with verifying the monotonicity and continuity conditions for the Lifting Lemma in our proof of Proposition~\ref{prop:onesidedrealexpI}.
-We remark that when $y=0$, then $\log_b0$ is the empty lower real, i.e. $-\infty$.
+Finally, we remark that we shall freely make use of Corollary~\ref{cor:monotoneWRTexp} without explicit mention, in particular the fact that $q<r \implies b^{q}<b^r$ for any rationals $q$ and $r$. \paragraph{Step 1: $\log_b(y)$ as a one-sided} To verify downward closure and upper-roundedness for the lower reals, observe that this coincides with verifying the monotonicity and continuity conditions for the Lifting Lemma in our proof of Proposition~\ref{prop:onesidedrealexpI}.
+We remark that when $y=0$, then $\log_b0$ is the empty lower real, i.e.\ $-\infty$.
 The case for upper reals is similar.

-\textit{Step 2: $\log_b(y)$ as a Dedekind.} After Step 1, it remains to check inhabitedness, separatedness and locatedness.
+\paragraph{Step 2: $\log_b(y)$ as a Dedekind} After Step 1, it remains to check inhabitedness, separatedness and locatedness.
 Inhabitedness can be derived from Lemma~\ref{lem:logarithmcts}.

 To show separatedness, suppose $q<\log_b(y)<r$.
 By definition, this means $b^q<y<b^r$.
 By decidability of $<$ on $\mathbb{Q}$, we know that $r\leq q$ or $q<r$.
 If $r\leq q$, then this yields $b^r\leq b^{q}<b^{r}$, a contradiction.
 Hence, this forces the inequality $q<r$.